 Once you have plugged in the elements above, run through it all to see if you need any modifications and additions.
 Any thought you have missed to mention or any repeats you could remove.
 Test it if it is catchy and fits in with your goals.
 Download in the format you wish to share with your audience and launch away.

 Make sure you have a good distribution plan in place to get the ..maximum benefit from these videos.

 Got a video you’d like to share?
-Send it to us on email@example.com.
+Send it to us at email@example.com.
 We’re always up to seeing good content adding value.